siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 Settings are case insensitive - they are shown in upper case for emphasis only.
 The leading '1' can be any motor, 1-4, and the leading 'x' can be any axis (with some restrictions as noted).

 ## Motor Settings
 _Note: In TinyG the motor travel settings are independent of each other.
 You don't need to put them into an equation - the board does that for you.
-For example, if you want run motor #1 with a 200 step per revolution motor, a 3mm GT2 timing belt with a 20 tooth pulley, and want to run at 8 microsteps you simply enter:_
+For example, if you want run motor #1 with a 200 step per revolution motor, a 3mm GT2 timing belt with a 20 tooth pulley, 8 microsteps you simply enter:_
 * $1sa=1.8
 * $1tr=60   (which is 3 * 20)
 * $1mi=8